Remote Sensing of the Global Environment

 Mapping the Mysteries of our Ocean Floors

 In this day and age, you’d think we have our whole planet mapped out, right?
-But this isn’t true for the ocean floors, which is 70% of the planet.
+But this isn’t true for the ocean floors, which are 70% of the planet.
 ESA’s CryoSat-2 and NASA’s Jason-1 satellites have revealed underwater mountains and seafloor topography using gravity-based measurements.